 Artists Union England

-A trade union for professional visual and applied artists, launched in May 2014.
-They aim to represent artists at strategic decision-making levels, positively influence the role artists play within society and challenge the economic inequalities in the art world to negotiate fair pay and better working conditions for artists.
-We spoke on a panel discussion at their launch at The Showroom in May 2014, and support their aims.
+A trade union for professional visual and applied artists, AUE aims to represent artists at strategic decision-making levels, positively influence the role artists play within society and challenge the economic inequalities in the art world to negotiate fair pay and better working conditions for artists.

 Visual Artists Ireland

 The representative body for visual artists in Ireland: providing practical support to artists in all art forms throughout their careers.
-We share information, research and web content, try to make it to their annual Get Together, and are inspired by their innovative programme of insurance, apps, debt collection services and advice.
+We share information, research and web content, and are inspired by their innovative programme of insurance, apps, debt collection services and advice.

 Creative and Cultural Skills